 Busy Needles – Busy Needles is a ministry that brings God’s love and hope to families and individuals by offering handmade gifts.
 Anyone who sews, knits, crochets, or crafts may join us or cheer us on.
 We create hats and scarves, prayer shawls, pocket prayer shawls, baby items and lap robes.
 Each year we make purple hats for babies to be distributed by Kansas hospitals to parents of newborns, in an effort to raise awareness of Shaken Baby Syndrome.
 Currently we meet on the first Tuesday of each month.
 The afternoon session meets from 2:30-4 pm and the evening session meets from 6:30-8 pm.
 For more information including the location of the meeting, contact the church office, 316-721-8096.

 Ladies’ Night Out – Women of all ages gather monthly for fellowship and a meal at different restaurants around town.
 This group meets the 3rd Wednesday of each month at 6:30 pm.
-Check the calendar (link) for location or contact Danette Friedel, 316-773-9534, for more information.
+Check the calendar for the location or contact Danette Friedel, 316-773-9534, for more information.

 Good Shepherd has many forms of outreach.
 These range from the structured approach of the Outreach Committee with regular annual projects to spontaneous donations to meet specific needs both within Good Shepherd and beyond.
 Many of the groups within Good Shepherd have additional outreach projects they support throughout the year.